IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 ### Week ending December 3rd
 This week, we approved the following contributions:
 -  Cardano Warriors in the Games and Entertainment section
--  Empowa in the NFTs section in the NFTs section
+-  Empowa and CryptoPeeps in the NFTs section in the NFTs section
 -  Fracada under the Resources section
+-  New Rust and Cardano Rust Ecosystem sections
 -  The ADAlator in the Plutus Pioneers section
 -  Hachi under a new Security Research & Tooling section